Rakibul-DevHub/Logistic-Transport/README.md

 - In-flight request IDs prevent an old route from overwriting a newer one
 - Live layer updates the driver pin without spamming Directions on every GPS tick

+**Map style**
+- A custom `map_style.json` is applied to filter out non‑essential map elements (e.g., transit, POI labels, administrative boundaries), giving the driver a clean, focused view of stops and routes.

 ---

 ## Hard problems I solved